Bruce0921/RagChain_Research/report-week-6.md

     tax: float = None

 ```
+Pydantic's integration allows for data validation through Python type annotations.
+This ensures that the data received and processed within the API adheres strictly to the defined schemas, providing automatic error handling and standardization of data formats.

 #### Dependency Injection
 FastAPI's dependency injection system allows for reusable components and utilities to be easily integrated into your application's API endpoints.
 It can manage sophisticated user authentication and authorization schemes, database connections, and much more.
 Example of a simple dependency: